ermshaua/time-series-segmentation-benchmark/README.md

 | BinSeg-L2              | 0.31853    | 4.9       | 0/66        |

 ## Basic Usage
 Let's first import methods to load TS from the benchmark and to evaluate TSS algorithms.
-As an example, We also import our segmentation algorithm ClaSP from <a href="https://github.com/alan-turing-institute/sktime/">sktime</a>.
+As an example, We also import our segmentation algorithm ClaSP from <a target="_blank" href="https://github.com/alan-turing-institute/sktime/">sktime</a>.

 ```python3
 >>> from tssb.utils import load_time_series_segmentation_datasets, relative_change_points_distance